LumitoLuma/Arduino-IDE-Setup/README.md

 -   Windows Operating System.

 ### Procedure
+**WARNING: Please clone all the file to a folder in the drive root, else it may not work (ex.
+C:\ArduinoProIDE-Setup)**
 1. Download or clone the repository.
 If you decide to use the second option, please run the following command instead of the classic one:
     ```batch
     git clone --depth 1 https://github.com/LumitoLuma/ArduinoProIDE-Setup.git